rivenintech/resta/README.md

 ### CMS Panel Video Showcase

-It is impossible to allow view access to CMS panel to anyone on the live website as it is based on the repository access permissions, so instead here is a short video showcase of the /admin page.
+It is impossible to allow view access to the CMS panel to anyone on the live website as it is based on the repository access permissions, so instead here is a short video showcase of the /admin page.

 [![Watch the video][yt-cms-video-thumbnail]][yt-cms-video-url]